 Teacher Education Early Childhood / Primary (birth to 12 year old).

 The eight practicum subjects, one each semester, are work-based placements.
-These placements are in early childhood services and primary schools.
+These placements are in early childhood services, kindergarten and primary schools.

 This course consists of 40 core subjects, comprising 32 theory subjects and 8 practicum subjects (practical placements) that provide 141 days of supervised placement in early childhood education and care settings, and primary schools.